chasemc67/tree-tabs-vscode/README.md

 npm run build
 ```

-And then press F5, in Extension Development Host session, run `Start React Webview` command from command palette.
+And then press F5, in Extension Development Host session, run `Tree Tabs Webview` command from command palette.

+## Packaging and Shipping
+`npm install -g vsce` if you dont have it
+`vsce package` to create a .vsix file
+Open VSCode
+Go to Extensions view (cmd+shift+X)
+Install from VSIX
+choose your VSIX

 ## Debugging